fecgov/fec-pattern-library/components/02-components/messages/01-message-sizes/README.md

 - When you need to use a message as an element within a layout that’s always present, instead of one that appears briefly</br>
 _Ex: Time-sensitive events being promoted on the [home page](https://www.fec.gov/)_</br>
 _Ex: Export warnings on [data tables](https://www.fec.gov/data/receipts)_

+### Resources
+Learn more about accessibility and best practices for alerts from the [U.S. Web Design System](https://designsystem.digital.gov/components/alerts/).